Qovery/documentation/website/docs/using-qovery/deployment/deploying-with-auto-deploy.md

 To inform Qovery of the new version, your CI/CD needs to call the following endpoints, depending on the service type:
 - Container: https://api-doc.qovery.com/#tag/Containers/operation/autoDeployContainerEnvironments
 - Lifecycle job / cronjob: https://api-doc.qovery.com/#tag/Jobs/operation/autoDeployJobEnvironments

+## FAQ

+### Can I exclude some commits from the auto-deploy feature

+Yes, take a look at [this section](#filtering-commits-triggering-the-auto-deploy).

+### Are my stopped services restarted

+If you have the auto-deploy feature activated on your service and you stop it, the next commit on the service's branch won't start the service.
+You have to manually start it.

+### How does it work with mono-repositories

+The auto-deploy feature works on mono-repositories as well, triggering a deployment of any service linked to the mono-repository.
+If you want to trigger a deployment only if a commit is done on the sub-folder of the app, add a `Deployment Restriction` to include only that repository.
+(Have a look at [this section](#filtering-commits-triggering-the-auto-deploy))